 RERA will determine the compensation that the builder has to pay for the delay in the handing over of property to the buyer.
-If a construction developer fails in handing over possession of the property as per date that’s mentioned in the contract or sale and purchase agreement, then the buyer of the property has two options: to terminate the contract and seek compensation from the builder or continue the project for construction and claim reimbursement for the delay.
+If a construction developer fails in handing over possession of the property as per the date that's mentioned in the contract or sale and purchase agreement, then the buyer of the property has two options: to terminate the contract and seek compensation from the builder or continue the project for construction and claim reimbursement for the delay.

 When the buyer decides to withdraw from the project, a builder is going to be liable in returning the entire amount that's paid by the buyer for the property plus the interest.
-If the buyer decides on continuing the project, the interest can be claimed for each month of the delay until the property is handed to the property buyer.
+If the buyer decides on continuing the project, the interest can be claimed for the period of the delay until the property is handed to the property buyer.

 Take note: if the property developer isn’t compensating the buyer voluntarily, the buyer has the right in filing a complaint with the Real Estate Regulatory Authority.
 The RERA will appoint an officer that will perform a judge’s functions.
 The officer appointed by the authority will perform an inquiry then pass an order if the expert has decided whether the buyer will be getting interested in regards to the money that was spent.

 It is advised for all buyers of properties that are experiencing issues to hire a property lawyer in UAE to help address your concerns.
 At HHS Lawyers, our team of experienced property lawyers and legal consultants in UAE can help you deal with anything related to real estate in Dubai and anywhere in UAE.
 Call us today!